 The artificial intelligence (AI) revolution is upon us.
 Organizations across all industries are adopting AI to meet business challenges that include increasing efficiency, performing in-depth predictive analysis, and improving customer experience.
 As companies prepare their AI strategies, the choice of IT and data center partners—including their colocation (colo) solution—becomes critical.

 However, not every colocation facility is prepared to support AI.
 AI requirements place different demands on data centers than traditional workloads do.
 As higher levels of computational power are needed for new AI applications, electricity usage and heat generation also increase.
 High-density workloads require specialized power and cooling needs.

-Technological advancement raises the standard of what constitutes “high-density,” so over time we can expect this to increase.
+Advancements in technology raises the standard of what constitutes “high-density,” so over time we can expect this to increase.
 In 1961, the German physicist Rolf Landauer developed a theoretical proof, now known as Landauer’s Principle, demonstrating that there’s an upper limit of how many computations can be processed for each kilowatt-hour.
 At a fundamental level, computers must operate within the laws of physics and additional computing power causes higher energy use and produces more heat.
 What makes a colo environment “AI-ready” is its ability to support high-density workloads—and having the advanced cooling capacity to keep them stable and running.
 When assessed against these criteria, most colo facilities are not up to the task.

 The Right Support for AI